 NA: onset of paralysis in most recent case is prior to 2015.
 Figures exclude non-AFP sources.
 Lao PDR cVDPV1, all others cVDPV2. cVDPV definition: see document “Reporting and classification of vaccine-derived polioviruses” at [pdf]

-- Most areas of Afghanistan are without polio cases, but wild poliovirus continues to circulate in localized geographical areas in the Eastern and South Eastern Regions of the country.
-Two geographical areas are of particular importance: Bermel district in Paktika province, and Sheegal district in Kunar, which have reported 11 of the 13 polio cases in 2016.
+- Most areas of Afghanistan are without polio cases.
+Transmission in 2016/2017 is largely limited to small geographical areas in the eastern and south-eastern regions of the country.
+Two districts are of particular importance: Bermel in Paktika province, and Sheegal in Kunar, which together reported 11 of the 13 polio cases in 2016.

 - Afghanistan and Pakistan continue to be treated as a single epidemiological block.

 - No new wild poliovirus type 1 (WPV1) cases were reported in the past week.
 The total number of WPV1 cases for 2017 remains two, and for 2016 remains 20.
 The most recent case had onset of paralysis on 13 February, from Diamir district, Gilgit Baltistan.